adamharrison/liquid-cpp/README.md

     // can override one another; whichever dialect was applied last will apply its proper tags, operators, and filters.
     // Currently, there is no way to deregsiter a tag, operator, or filter once registered.

-    // Register the standard, out of the box variable implementation that lets us pass a type union'd variant that can hold either a long long, double, pointer, string, vector, or unordered_map<string, ...> . context.registerType<Liquid::CPPVariableNode>();

     // Initialize a parser.
 These should be thread-local.
 One parser can parse many files.
     Liquid::Parser parser(context);